pozitron57/plotnik/README.md

       d += Bezier(x=2,y=2).at(1,1).to(3,1)

   draws quadratic Bezier curve from (1,1) to (3,1) with a single control point at (2,2).
 Similarly,

       d += Bezier(x1=3,y1=7, x2=5,y2=3).at(1,5).to(7,5)

   this code plots a cubic Bezier curve, resembling a sine wave, with two control points at (x1, y1) and (x2, y2).
+Note that `d +=` is *usually* optional.

 Additionally, standard matplotlib syntax can be used to add text and lines to the plot, for example, `d.ax.plot(x, y)`.

 ## Examples